liulin523/liulin523.github.io/_pages/about.md

 ---

-Welcome to the Cryosphere Lab.
 Our research group studies the cryosphere, namely the earth’s surface where water is frozen.
 We use a wide range of methods, including geophysics, geodesy, remote sensing, and deep learning.
-We adopt new tools, develop new algorithms, make new observations to quantify the dynamics of the cryospheric systems  Link to your favorite [subreddit](http://reddit.com).
+We adopt new tools, develop new algorithms, make new observations to quantify the dynamics of the cryospheric systems.

 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.